 - Pocono Mountains

 - Fort Washington

 - Delaware River-Turnpike Toll Bridge

 Because of the size and location of this road, it is evident that many drivers use this road on a daily basis, which can make travel difficult and dangerous.
 A recent accident demonstrates that not only is there a risk of being involved in an accident with a tractor-trailer, but they also pose unique threats to drivers on the road.
 This past May crews spent hours cleaning parts of Interstate 276 in Levittown after a tractor-trailer carrying printers’ ink caught fire.
 While there were no reported injuries, in this case, this accident demonstrates the hazards that trucks can pose to other motorists.

 Major Causes of Truck Accidents

-- Improperly loaded cargo – Along with hazardous materials in the back of a trailer, the way that it is loaded is critical to safely driving down roads such as Interstate 276.
-If the cargo is not loaded properly it can shift in the back of the trailer causing the driver to lose control of their vehicle leading to an accident.
+Along with hazardous materials in the back of a trailer, the way that it is loaded is critical to safe driving down roads such as Interstate 276.
+If the cargo is not loaded properly or if it is overloaded, it may cause the driver to lose control of their truck, leading to an accident.

-- Road rage – Road rage is not just reserved for passenger vehicle drivers who are impatient to get to their destinations, but rather road rage behind the wheel of a tractor-trailer is a leading cause of accidents.
+Road rage is not just reserved for passenger vehicle drivers who are impatient to get to their destinations, but rather a road rage behind the wheel of a tractor-trailer is a leading cause of accidents.
 Road rage causes drivers to engage in risky driving behaviors such as rapidly changing lanes.

 According to a study conducted by the United States Department of Transportation, there are nearly half a million accidents involving a truck that weighs 10,000 pounds or more every year.
 Because of the vast differences in size and weight, a staggering 98 percent of all injuries and fatalities from a truck crash are sustained by the passenger vehicle.